-Christie’s to Auction the Azure Blue, the Largest Fancy Blue Diamond Ever Offered
+Christie’s Just Sold the Azure Blue, the Largest Fancy Blue Diamond Ever Offered

 The Azure Blue diamond.
 (Courtesy of CHRISTIE’S IMAGES LTD. 2026)

-Christie’s just announced two natural blue diamonds heading to its Magnificent Jewels auction at Rockefeller Center on June 9th, and the story behind their value is almost as fascinating as the stones themselves.
+Christie’s has just sold two natural blue diamonds in its much-anticipated Magnificent Jewels auction at Rockefeller Center on June 9—and the story behind their value is almost as fascinating as the stones themselves.

-The headliner is the Azure Blue diamond.
+The headliner was the Azure Blue diamond.
 The 31.62-carat fancy blue pear-shaped diamond that Christie’s describes as the largest fancy blue diamond ever offered at auction.
-Its pre-sale estimate sits at $6.5 to $8.5 million.
-Sharing that estimate, almost exactly, is a 5.04-carat fancy vivid blue marquise-cut diamond also appearing in the same sale.
-Same estimate.
-Six times the size difference.
+Its pre-sale estimate was $6.5 to $8.5 million.
+Sharing that estimate exactly was the 5.04-carat fancy vivid blue marquise-cut diamond also appearing in the same sale.
+When the hammer fell, the Azure Blue realized over $8.3 million, while the 5.04 carat realized over $8.1 million.
+Six times the size difference and a nearly identical result.
 And that, right there, is the story.

 Meet the Expert